open-ephys/ONI/source/hw-spec/controller/channels/signal_channel.rst

 The *signal* channel provides a way for the controller to inform the host of configuration results, which may be provided with a significant delay.
-Additionally, it is the channel over which the controller sends the device table to the host following a system reset.
+Additionally, it is the channel over which the controller sends the device table to the host following a system soft reset.
 Signal data MUST be framed into packets using Consistent Overhead Byte Stuffing
 (`COBS <https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing>`__).
 Within this scheme, packets are delimited using 0's and always have the